Rachico/Rachico/README.md

 ### Hi, I'm Mehdi!
 I'm a Software Engineer with a passion for software craftsmanship and artificial intelligence.
 I like to automate things to get more done.
-- I’m currently learning **Deep Learning and Natural Language Processing**
-- I’m looking to collaborate on **Innovative Software Projects**
+I’m currently learning **Deep Learning and Natural Language Processing** and I’m looking to collaborate on **Innovative Software Projects.**
-- How to reach me : **mehdirachico@yahoo.com**
-- You can check my personal website at : **<a href="http://mehdirachico.com/" target="_blank">mehdirachico.com</a>**

  ### I work with :